nilsmango/project7III/content/tap/manual/_index.md

 #### 2.2.2 Over WiFi
 <ol>
-<li>Connect your device to the same WiFi as your computer (best would be an ad hoc WiFi network).</li>
+<li>Connect your device to the same WiFi as your computer (preferably on an ad hoc WiFi network).</li>
 <li>Configure RTP-MIDI:</li>
 <blockquote class="list_block">
 <strong>Windows</strong>